-Does any man of average intelligence think that all the wants of the world would be supplied, and no real provision made for the mind and

-All religions teach to a certain extent the communion of saints, but only they have demonstrated the truth of the claim who know it to be a velopment, every aspiration that leads your minds away from material things to contemplate things spiritual, becomes a link in the chain of experi-Does faith offer any evidence?
+Does any man of average intelligence think that all the wants of the world would be supplied, and no real provision made for the mind and soul?
+All religions teach to a certain extent the communion of saints, but only they have demon-strated the truth of the claim who know it to be a a future life.
+Universalism, so far as it went, was the first real sensible religious theory the world ever had.
+But the ultimate could not be reached through Universalism.
+Every storm cloud is a link in the chain of deve opment, every aspiration that leads your minds away from material things to contemplate things spiritual, becomes a link in the chain of experi-Does faith offer any evidence?
 Does belief give any lasting assurance?
-Can any man say, upon his faith or belief, he knows that beyond ie boundaries of earth-life there is a home for The problem of life is to the Spiritualist a matter of interest-something they delight to inquire into, not on account of its relationship to the material, but because it is a continuous, neverending mystery.
+Can any man say, upon his faith or belief, he knows that beyond the boundaries of earth-life there is a home for the soul?
+The problem of life is to the Spiritualist a matter of interest-something they delight to inquire into, not on account of its relationship to the material, but because it is a continuous, neverending mystery.
 There are many mysteries connected with the unfoldment of mankind, but one of the great-est mysteries is, why Christianity, its teachers and accepters, should denounce Spiritualism in all of its phases, and the objective in particular.
 All effects are realities.
-They spring forth from causes, and while we may not be able to see the cause, we know there is a power at work within, evolving forms and realities which become the living witnesses of an over-shadowing principle or life force.
-The tendency of all religious teaching in the past, has been to build up little sectarian heavens, each one claiming theirs to be the most beautiful, and built after the most modern designs of spiritual architecture; but it is well to consider at times that an unchanging God does not, nor can he, countenance those sectarian efforts.
+They spring forth from causes, and while we may not be able to see the cause, we know there is a power at work within, evolving forms and realities which become the living witnesses of an over shadowing principle or-life force.
+The tendency of all religious teaching in the past, has been to build up little sectarian heaven each one claiming theirs to be the most beautiful, and built after the most modern designe of spiritual architecture; but it is well to consider at times that an unchanging God does not, nor can be constanted by a sectorion of our constanted by the constant three sectorion of our can be constanted by the constant three sectorions.

+There is but little difference between men to day and men a thousand years ago.
+They still hunger.
+They are, reaching out after evidence of he, countenance those sectarian efforts.
 The design of the spiritual philosophy is to unite the whole world upon a broad platform, to weld every link in the chain of unfoldment, and make of the universe a heaven, where none shall say "Know the Lord," for all shall be of one family, and God the spiritual father of us all.

 Capt.
-Brown related at the Vermont Spirit. ual Association, a very interesting experience of his in Brooklyn, N. Y., of a little girl in that city, whose spirit, before death, described to him in private minutely those different floral emblems which would be displayed at her funeral, and which description was fulfilled to the letter.
+Brown related, at the Vermont Spiritual Association, a very interesting experience of his in Brooklyn, N.Y., of a little girl in that city, whose spirit, before death, described to him in private minutely those different floral emblems which would be displayed at her funeral, and which description was fulfilled to the letter.